 Weakness Confusion

 Runny nose Blurred vision

 Sore or watery eyes Unconsciousness

 Dull headache Brain damage

 Nausea Death

 In most cases of CO poisoning, individuals become aware they are not feeling well but become so disoriented they aren't able to save themselves by getting fresh air or calling for help.
-This is especially dangerous for people who are sleeping or intoxicated.
-Pets, babies, and small children are usually the first affected by CO poisoning.
+This is especially dangerous for are usually the first affected by CO poisoning.